pipobscure/pipobscure/_posts/2014-04-05-pro-tip-do-not-trust-google-maps.markdown

 date: 2014-04-05 12:51:53 Z
 tags: []
 ---
-# Pro Tip: Do Not Trust Google Maps

 About a year and a half ago I used GoogleMaps and got led to turn left the wrong way on a major thoroughfare.
 Well I didn’t blame Google, after all what did I expect.

 What I did instead is report the problem.
 I marked it, described the precise issue and jumped through all their hoops.
 In the end I was notified that my input was now part of Google Maps.
 YIPPEEH!!!